How to save money on holidays, including cheap flights, cruises, hotels, foreign currency, tourist taxes and more

 Whether it's a skiing accident or lost baggage, bad luck on a trip could cost you hundreds and sometimes thousands of pounds.

-Nor can you depend on your European Health Insurance Card, which although useful, has some major limitations.
+Nor can you depend on your Global Health Insurance Card, which although useful, has some major limitations.

 That's why you need to pack travel insurance, wherever you're going.